Functionality for working with spot trades is now available in {binance}

 4 1600.00000000 0.46815000 0.00000000 ETH 10957

 There was some slippage in this transaction.
 Although we asked to buy 1 ETH, there wasn’t sufficient volume available at the market price.
-So we got some ETH at a price of 1556.42 USDT, but in order to fill the order we got the rest at higher prices.
+We got some ETH at a price of 1556.42 USDT, but in order to fill the order we got the rest at higher prices.
 Price slippage is a necessary evil of making market trades.

 Now let’s sell some TRX and purchase BUSD.
 We’ll use the specific spot_new_market_order()